flsdaniela/workflow-git/workflow.md

 * Once you have made your repository in the Github, you may want to connect your local repository with a repository in the Github.
 To do this, type the following commands:

-`git remote add origin https://...`
+`git remote add origin https://... <the url of the repo in Github>`

 `git push origin master`